michaelsevilla/HadooPhoenix/README.md

 	- edited files: sort, wordcount, kmeans
 - ./scripts:	scripts for running scalability tests
 - ./graphs: 	scripts that prepare output for gnuplot
 - ./dmtcp:	tool for achieving fault tolerance with checkpointing

+Edited on dexter